jaredcwhite/jaredwhite_website/src/_posts/articles/2021/2021-11-14-3-vital-landmarks-on-road-to-success.md

 tags: creativity lifehacks
 ---

 There is an infinite variety of paths to success.
 There is a myriad of definitions of even what success is.
-Here is my definition: _I enjoy utilizing the skills with which I am imbued, and there is every reason to believe I can continue to pursue my craft into the future_.
+Here is my definition: _I enjoy utilizing the skills with which I am imbued, and there is every reason to believe I can continue to pursue my craft long into the future_.

 How can you orient your lifestyle so that you’re empowered to pursue that which you most enjoy doing?
 Well, leaving aside your various hobbies (of course there’s nothing wrong with having a hobby!), you won’t be able to keep doing what you enjoy doing unless you’re making money at it.
 Alas, monetizing skills is often relegated to the realm of “find a job and get yourself hired”—but as we all know, being employed and excelling in your craft are sometimes worlds apart.
-The top performers in their field seem to “create” their ideal jobout of thin air, but that’s certainly not the case once you scratch the surface.
+The top performers in their field seem to “create” their ideal job out of thin air, but that’s certainly not the case once you scratch the surface.

 In my experience—and through much trial and error over the years—the path to monetizing your vocation seems to require three vital landmarks in order to achieve lasting success.
 They are: